roeszler/reabook/README.md

     </details>

 #### Defining the Requirements
-Seen from activities undertaken in the UCD [strategy](static/documentation/ucd/1-strategy.md) and [scope](static/documentation/ucd/2-scope.md) panes, the requirements for the ReaBook project are:
+Seen from activities undertaken in the User Centered Design (UCD) [strategy](static/documentation/ucd/1-strategy.md) and [scope](static/documentation/ucd/2-scope.md) panes, the requirements for the ReaBook project are:

-The primary directive was to make an online community looking for one-stop access to real estate available in an area.
+To make an online community looking for one-stop access to real estate available in an area.

 > ReaBook: A single cross-agency site where users can interact to find and visit their next property solution.
 Users would be able to seek to properties in their region and be able to make bookings direct to member agents from our bookings store.
 Member Agent users will be able to list properties for sale, rent or lease and receive a customer stream into their businesses.